LeJardinDesSaisons/BioNotes/docs/code.md

 `OperationDbService` is a service class that accesses the Storage database.
 It reads and modifies the `operation`, `label`, `vegetable` and `category` keys.

+`AddOperationPage` is a page that calls `FormOperationComponent` and allows the operation described in the form to be added to the database through the submit button.

+`FormOperationComponent` is a generic form that can be used to add or edit an operation.
+All information about the operation is transmitted through the `operation` input directive.

 ### Planning

 `PlanningComponent` is called from the `Tab1Page` HTML.